TheContentGym/GeospatialAPIs-UP42/Steps/Create-a-workflow-that-includes-the-data-and-one-or-more-processing-blocks.md

 A workflow is a Directed Acyclic Graph (DAG) of data and processing blocks.
 The workflow defines the order in which each operation associated with a certain block is performed.
 A workflow includes the following:

-- **The first in the workflow, data block**: The first block is always a data block.
+- **The first block in the workflow, a data block**: The first block is always a data block.
 A data block is an operator for a geospatial data source, such as a satellite or aerial images.
 - **One or more processing blocks**: A processing block is an operator for processing the previous data source or processing block output.

 ![An Example Workflow](images/Workflow.png)